ancabilloni/SDC-P3-BehavioralCloning/README.md

 ![driving_log](https://cloud.githubusercontent.com/assets/23693651/22401702/65c154a6-e5ab-11e6-966f-c39d0f6aaa9c.png)

 In this project, we only need to predict steering angle.
 So we will ignore throttle, brake and speed information.
+### Training and Validation
+Central images and steering angles are shuffle and split into 90/10 for Training/Validation using `shuffle` & `train_test_split` from `sklearn`

+Training data is then divided into 3 lists, driving straight, driving left, driving right which are determined by thresholds of angle limit.
+Any angle > 0.15 is turning right, any angle < -0.15 is turning right, anything around 0 or near zero is driving straight.

 ### Argumentation
 From the observation in both tracks, there are many factor of road condition and environment to account for.
 Below are argumentation methods: